Karnakhall/ActionRPG/README.md

 English below

 ActionRPG is an educational project created in Unreal Engine 5 while learning C++ game development.
-It is a prototype of a third-person action RPG featuring combat and an inventory system.
+It is a prototype of a third-person action RPG featuring combat system.

 Features
 - Basic character movement and animation system
-- Melee and ranged combat mechanics
+- Melee combat mechanics
-- Basic inventory system
 - Interactions with world objects
 - Health and damage system